-■ To connect the camera to your computer and save files

-- Turn off the camera and then use the micro USB cable that comes with the camera to connect it to your computer. - For details about connecting to the camera and precautions when connecting, see page 26.
+- To connect the camera to your computer and save files - 1.
+Turn on the camera and press [MENU]. - 2.
+On the " SETTING" tab, select "USB" and then press [ ]. - 3.
+Use [▲] and [▼] to select "Mass Storage", and then press [SET]. - Turn off the camera and then use the micro USB cable that comes with the camera to connect it to your computer. - For details about connecting to the camera and precautions when connecting, see page 25.

-2. Press [ON/OFF] (Power) to turn on the camera.
+5. Press [ON/OFF] (Power) to turn on the camera.

-When you turn on the camera, check to make sure that the color of its back lamp changes from red to green or amber (page 27).
+When you turn on the camera, check to make sure that the color of its back lamp changes from red to green or amber (page 26).
 Note that in this case the camera's lens will not extend and the monitor screen will remain blank.

 - The first time you connect the camera to your computer with the USB cable, an error message may appear on your computer.
-If this happens, disconnect and then reconnect the USB cable. - 3.
-Windows 8 users: Click "Desktop" and then "Explorer".
+If this happens, disconnect and then reconnect the USB cable. - Windows 8 users: Click "Desktop" and then "Explorer".
 Windows 7, Windows Vista users: Click "Start" and then "Computer".
-Windows XP users: Click "Start" and then "My Computer". - 4.
-Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 5.
-Right-click the "DCIM" folder. - 6.
-On the shortcut menu that appears, click "Copy". - 7.
-Windows 8 users: Click "Documents".
+Windows XP users: Click "Start" and then "My Computer". - 7.
+Double-click "Removable Disk". - Your computer recognizes the memory card loaded in the camera (or built-in memory if there is no card) as a removable disk. - 8.
+Right-click the "DCIM" folder. - 9.
+On the shortcut menu that appears, click "Copy". - Windows 8 users: Click "Documents".
 Windows 7, Windows Vista users: Click "Start" and then "Documents".
 Windows XP users: Click "Start" and then "My Documents". - If you already have a "DCIM" folder in "Documents" (Windows 8, Windows 7, Windows Vista) or "My Documents" (Windows XP), the next step will overwrite it.
 If you want to keep the existing "DCIM" folder, you need to change its name or move it to a different location before performing the next step.

-8. Windows 8 users: On the "Documents" menus, click "Home" and then "Paste".
+11. Windows 8 users: On the "Documents" menus, click "Home" and then "Paste".